carlocorradini/picl-k3os-image-generator/README.md

 ## Getting Started

 - First, make a list of devices you want to use in your k3s cluster, their hardware types and the MAC addresses of their eth0 interface.
 (To find the MAC, boot any supported OS, perhaps the one that comes on the included SD card if you have one, and `cat /sys/class/net/eth0/address`.
 Or, just continue with a dummy config and the initial boot will say "there is no config for MAC xx:xx:xx:xx:xx:xx", and then you know what to call it.)
+- Ensure git is installed: `sudo apt-get install git`
+- Clone the repo: `sudo git clone https://github.com/sgielen/picl-k3os-image-generator.git /opt/`
+- Navigate to the application `cd /opt/picl-k3os-image-generator` (required for invokingthe script)
+- Make the build script executable: `sudo chmod 751 build-image.sh`
-- In the config/ directory, create one configuration file for each device, named as `{MAC}.yaml` (e.g. `dc:a6:32:aa:bb:cc.yaml`).
+- In the `config/` directory, create one configuration file for each device, named as `{MAC}.yaml` (e.g. `dc:a6:32:aa:bb:cc.yaml`).
 The appropriate file will be used as a config.yaml eventually.
+Examples of these configs can be found in the `config-examples/` directory.
 - For Raspberry Pi devices, you can choose which firmware to use for the build by setting an env variable `RASPBERRY_PI_FIRMWARE`
     - If unset, the script uses a known good version (set as `DEFAULT_GOOD_PI_VERSION` in the script)
     - Set to `latest`, which instructs the script to always pull the latest version available in the raspberry pi firmware repo (e.g. `export RASPBERRY_PI_FIRMWARE=latest`)